apple/ccs-caldavtester/README.txt

 				3) GETNEW - get the data from the newest resource in the collection specified by the <ruri> element and put its URI into the $ variable for later use in an <ruri> element.
 				4) WAITCOUNT - wait until at least a certain number of resources appear in a collection.
+				4) WAITDELETEALL - wait until at least a certain number of resources appear in a collection, then delete all child resources in that collection.

 		ELEMENT <ruri>
 			the URI of the request.
 Multiple <ruri>'s are allowed with DELETEALL only.